atul799/CarND-MPC-Project/README.md

 The MPC consists of deriving states for vehicle motion and actuators, applying a cost function and then using a non-linear optimizer to get values for state parameters for a defined time horizon.
 Only the first of the predicted actuators from state is applied to vehicle and then the process is repeated.

-Here is how MPC works:
+Section below describes how MPC works:

 ## Steps in MPC